zalando/zalando.github.io/_posts/2019-05-09-How-We-Release-Code.md

 3. The project will gain features and bugfixes from external community members
 4. The maintainer team could gain valuable knowledge through collaborating with external community members

 For Zalando we've seen several projects contribute to our employer branding efforts, it is however a byproduct and should not be the main reason for open sourcing.
-It is ofcourse nice that Zalando is recognised for its Kubernetes ([External-Dns](https://github.com/kubernetes-incubator/external-dns), [Stackset-Controller](https://github.com/zalando-incubator/stackset-controller), [es-operator](https://github.com/zalando-incubator/es-operator), PostGreSQL ([Patroni](https://github.com/zalando/patroni) and [postgres-operator](https://github.com/zalando/postgres-operator) and Machine Learning projects ([Flair](https://github.com/zalandoresearch/flair) and [Fashion-mnist](https://github.com/zalandoresearch/fashion-mnist), but it is a value which is hard to measure the effect of and not a long-term motivator for neither the maintainer or company.
+It is of course nice that Zalando is recognised for its Kubernetes ([External-Dns](https://github.com/kubernetes-incubator/external-dns), [Stackset-Controller](https://github.com/zalando-incubator/stackset-controller), [es-operator](https://github.com/zalando-incubator/es-operator), PostgreSQL ([Patroni](https://github.com/zalando/patroni) and [postgres-operator](https://github.com/zalando/postgres-operator) and Machine Learning projects ([Flair](https://github.com/zalandoresearch/flair) and [Fashion-mnist](https://github.com/zalandoresearch/fashion-mnist), but it is a value which is hard to measure the effect of and not a long-term motivator for neither the maintainer or company.

-### Reviwing project quality
+### Reviewing project quality
 Besides discussing the WHY, the open source team looks at compliance-specific areas which could be a blocker for releasing:

 1. Do we use dependencies which have incompatible licensing